dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-discovery.md

 This also changes the approach to share [Unix Domain Socket][uds] files between Dapr and pluggable components.

 {{% alert title="Note" color="primary" %}}
-As a prerequisite the running operating system must supports Unix Domain Sockets, any UNIX or UNIX-like system (Mac, Linux, or for local development [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) for Windows users) should be sufficient.
+As a prerequisite the operating system must supports Unix Domain Sockets, any UNIX or UNIX-like system (Mac, Linux, or for local development [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) for Windows users) should be sufficient.
 {{% /alert %}}

-Select your running environment to begin making your component discoverable by Dapr.
+Select your environment to begin making your component discoverable.

 {{< tabs "Standalone" "Kubernetes" >}}